4K1D3V/Pl-Hide-Pro/Spigot-Config.md

       - bukkit:ver
       - bukkit:version
       - bukkit:about
-      #The plugin commands
-      - pl-hide-pro:plhide
-      - plhide
-    #If true, the commands in the "tabcomplete" list are removed from the tab complete
+    #If the value is blacklist, the commands in the "tabcomplete" list are removed from the tab complete
-    #If false, the commands in the "tabcomplete" list are only visible in the tab complete
+    #If the value is whitelist, the commands in the "tabcomplete" list are only visible in the tab complete
-    should-list-block2: true
+    group-mode-tabcomplete: blacklist
     #If a player is in two groups, the group with the higher priority number is used
     #The minimum value is 0
     priority: 0
     #here you can add other groups
-    #The group type(should-list-block) is taken from the main group, in this case the main group is "default"
+    #The group mode is taken from the main group, in this case the main group is "default"
     included-groups:
-     - Test
+      - none

   #add permission plhide.group.test to apply the group "Test"
   Test:
     commands:
       - none
-    should-list-block1: true
+    group-mode-commands: blacklist
     tabcomplete:
       - none
-    should-list-block2: true
+    group-mode-tabcomplete: blacklist
     priority: 1
     included-groups:
       - none

 #Don't change
-version: "1.2"
+version: "1.3"
 ```